Ohio State vs. UCLA Women's Basketball Predictions & Picks - December 18

 Ohio State Performance Insights

-- The Buckeyes have a +242 scoring differential, topping opponents by 24.2 points per game.
-They're putting up 83.7 points per game to rank 20th in college basketball and are allowing 59.5 per contest to rank 99th in college basketball.
+- The Buckeyes outscore opponents by 24.2 points per game (scoring 83.7 points per game to rank 20th in college basketball while giving up 59.5 per contest to rank 99th in college basketball) and have a +242 scoring differential overall.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.